I want to wish you a happy July 4th, by sharing old-fashioned Independence Day decorations around my porch.

 Potted herbs on the porch, under the pergola, are embellished with festive pinwheel Independence Day decorations.

 There are also a number of large pinwheels in various styles scattered around the landscaping in the front of the house.
 I love the motion and “click-click-click” sound they make.
-All of the pinwheels were found at either Hobby Lobby or Michael’s.

 Most years, I plant red, white and true-blue annuals in urns on the deck.
 Even Apollo gets a little red July 4th color.

 The Apollo planter is a happy reminder of our Visit to Amazing Ancient Athens, Greece— birthplace of many of our democratic principles.
+You can also see Apollo in the summer Greek Tablescape with Olympic Torch Napkin Fold.

 For Independence Day decorations, I go a little crazy sticking flags into all the planters — even the hanging ferns.